enciphers-team/ThreadsApp/README.md

 npm install pm2 -g
 ```

-4. Start Server and Client with PM2
+4. Start Server and Client with PM2.
-In the server directory, start the Node.js server with PM2:
+In the server directory(i.e root of repository), start the Node.js server with PM2:

 ```
-pm2 start server.js --name your-server-name
+pm2 start server.js 4000 --name '<your-server-name>'
 ```

 In the client directory, start the React app with PM2:

 ```
-pm2 serve build --name your-client-name
+pm2 start npm --name 'ThreadsAppClient' -- start
 ```
 5. Install Certbot
 Install Certbot to obtain SSL certificates:

 ```
 sudo apt-get update